Solomon Tuliaupupu

-Solomon Tuliaupupu is an American football defensive end for the USC Trojans.
+Solomon Nokeakua-Stroud Tuliaupupu is an American college football defensive end for the Montana Grizzlies.
+He previously played for the USC Trojans.

 High school career

-Tuliaupupu attended Claremont High School (California) before transferring to Mater Dei High School in Santa Ana, California after his sophomore year.
+Tuliaupupu attended Claremont High School in Claremont, California before transferring to Mater Dei High School in Santa Ana, California after his sophomore year.
 He played his entire high school career as a middle linebacker.
 Despite suffering a season-ending foot injury in the playoffs of his senior season, Tuliaupupu recorded sixty-three tackles, four sacks, and won the Butkus Award.